What is Memorial Jewelry?

 You won’t have to worry about addressing anything, or selecting which sort of mail, or making sure there’s a tracking number.
 We take care of all of that.

-Every package is pre-addressed, pre-paid, pre-insured, and fully trackable, and we’re familiar and compliant with every relevant regulation.
+Every package is pre-paid, fully trackable, and compliant with every relevant regulation.

 We do recommend adding your newly received piece to your property insurance policy.